 Several things change while your app is getting implemented: The user interface and usability, graphics, overall functionality, new language supports, privacy policies, use of external resources, and many other things.
-It is critical to understand that even if 10% of your code changes, or some new features is added to app, you still need to test 100% of features for regression.
-More than ever, having a solid testing strategy – and properly built test cases – are vital in success of your app.
+It is critical to understand that even if 10% of your code changes or some new features are added to the app, you still need to test 100% of features for regression.
+More than ever, having a solid testing strategy – and properly built test cases – are vital in the success of your app.

 Today, most of the mobile services have a server-client interaction, requiring a login, uploading of data (e.g. pictures, video) and downloading of data (e.g. news, data, images).
 When developing these kinds of services to be part of your app, developers need to ensure that all their changes done in code, to either server side or client side do not break the functionality of the service.
 Furthermore, this type of environment can be also set up on a local machine/server where critical connectivity and interaction between user and server can be tested – like it would be done from our app.
 In fact, testing for some of these types of use cases could be done efficiently with a hermetic environment – however, not jeopardizing the integrity of your app.

 In this blog we’ll take a look at two basic rules of mobile app testing: 1) why it is important to create tests that are fully separated from your application, and 2) how to create a hermetic test approach that allows you to isolate your app from external dependencies, speed up the testing, but still providing the real-world context – and the user experience.

 Separate your tests from the app itself